 Fertility Testing for LGBTQ+ Males

 Dads to be can also expect to undergo a series of tests including:

 An easily completed test, semen analysis is often covered by insurance.
 You’ll obtain results within days.
 A man’s semen health can be impacted by factors like age, steroid or hormone use, medication use, and whether he smokes or drinks alcohol.

 Completed by testing blood or saliva, genetic carrier screening is usually covered by insurance and screens for various genetic conditions.
 Results are returned within two to three weeks.

-This test goes above the “23andme” tests you can get online.
+This test goes far beyond the “23andme” tests you can get online.
 These allow your provider a clear insight into your genetic makeup.
-Genetic counseling is an essential part of the fertility process and this type of information is important to know when selecting an egg donor.
+Genetic counseling is an essential part of the fertility process and this type of information is important to know when selecting a sperm or egg donor.

 Next Steps & Fertility Treatment

 Now that you know what to expect from fertility testing, it’s time to focus on what comes next.